About GPS Visualizer

 About the author

 The creator of GPS Visualizer, Adam Schneider, grew up in Minnesota, attended the University of California at Santa Cruz, and has lived in Portland, Oregon since 2004.
-He has been creating educational and informational Web sites since 1995.
+He has been creating both educational and commercial Web sites since 1995.
 If you have questions about GPS Visualizer, he's happy to answer them; you can find his e-mail address at adamschneider.net or at the bottom of this page.
 He's also available for custom projects or more detailed hands-on support, for an hourly fee.